 - Every single thing that you write into your plan from this point onward, will ultimately be helping you to get closer to your Vision.

 One of the biggest blockers to the successful execution of a strategic plan is when it tries to achieve too much in one go.
 Creating a Vision Statement will help you to avoid that trap right from the start.
-Not only that - but a truly well written Vision Statement will provide guidance and inspiration for your people.
+Not only that - but a truly well-written Vision Statement will provide guidance and inspiration for your people.
 It might even help you to attract talent and investment into your organization.

 A bike manufacturing company may have a vision statement such as:

-'To be the premier bike manufacturer in the Pacific Northwest'.
+'To be the premier bike manufacturer in the Pacific Northwest.

 This vision statement clearly articulates where the organization would like to be, and the value of the organization.
-If you're ready to start creating you vision statement, check out 'How to Write A Good Vision Statement' - the second article in our 'How To Write A Strategic Plan' mini series.
+If you're ready to start creating your vision statement, check out 'How to Write A Good Vision Statement' - the second article in our 'How To Write A Strategic Plan' mini series.

 Unfortunately, the notion of 'corporate values' has been abused to the point of ridicule over the past century or so.
-Volkswagen's ;corporate values include: 'Integrity & Accountability'.
+Volkswagen's; corporate values include: 'Integrity & Accountability.
 When it comes to how to write a strategic plan - values represent how you'll behave as an organization as you work towards your vision.

 Using the bike manufacturing example from earlier, some good values would include:

-Your focus areas are the high level things that you’ll be focusing your efforts towards as you strive towards your vision.
+Your focus areas are the high-level things that you’ll be focusing your efforts towards as you strive towards your vision.
 Focus Areas should be tighter in definition than your Vision Statement - but not to the level of having any particular metric or deadline.
 Following our manufacturing example above, some good Focus Areas might include: